Out of all the microphones available, dynamic microphones are considered the best for vocals.

 - Some people noted that the tripod stand felt a little flimsy in comparison to the weight of the microphone.
 However, it still held it securely.

-With a tailored-for-voice frequency response and a tight polar pattern, the Procaster Dynamic Microphone is among the best for producing high-quality audio heavily based around vocals.
+With a tailored-for-voice frequency response and a tight polar pattern, the Procaster Dynamic Microphone is among the best for producing high-quality audio heavily based on vocals.

 The design of the cardioid pickup pattern is to eliminate background noise and concentrate solely on the vocals fed into the microphone.
 It also features a built-in pop filter that reduces plosives and breath noises.